Phase Separation and Ripening in a Viscoelastic Gel: Introduction

 However, the situation is completely different in materials that exhibit viscoelastic relaxation or creep, which can irreversibly reduce elastic stress and thus enable further domain coarsening.
-Viscoelastic effects in phase separation have been extensively studied in spinodal decomposition~\cite{Siggia1979}, polymer solutions~\cite{Tanaka2000}, viscoelastic fluids~\cite{Tabuteau2009} and glass-forming melts~\cite{Pascova1990,Schmelzer1990,Schmelzer2003}, as well as in protein and colloidal suspensions~\cite{Tanaka2005}.
-However, to the best of our knowledge phase separation of a minority phase of small molecules inside a polymer matrix has only been studied on short timescales~\cite{Pascova1990,Style2018}, where coarsening is arrested by the elastic stress.
-In contrast, the long-time domain growth of nuclei or droplets in a viscoelastic material and the associated coarsening laws are currently unknown.
+Viscoelastic effects in phase separation have been extensively studied in spinodal decomposition~\cite{Siggia1979}, polymer solutions~\cite{Tanaka2000}, viscoelastic fluids~\cite{Tabuteau2009} and glass-forming melts~\cite{Pascova1990,Schmelzer1990,Schmelzer1990c,Schmelzer2003}, as well as in protein and colloidal suspensions~\cite{Tanaka2005,Tateno2021}.
+However, to the best of our knowledge phase separation of a minority phase of small molecules inside a polymer matrix has only been studied on short time scales~\cite{Pascova1990,Style2018}, where coarsening is arrested by the elastic stress.
+In contrast, the long-time domain growth of nuclei or droplets is governed by the interplay between elastic forces and viscous flow.
+The associated coarsening laws are currently unknown.
 Consequently, a variety of material aging processes currently cannot be predicted.

 This work was originally motivated by metal soap formation in oil paintings, an aging process believed to be driven by phase separation~\cite{Casadio2019book}.
 However, the relevance of our findings goes well beyond this topic, as it applies to various branches of materials science and is believed to play a crucial role in biological systems.
-Phase transitions involving biomolecular liquids have been established as fundamental drivers of intracellular organization~\cite{Feric2016,Alberti2020}, and viscoelastic relaxation can enable cells to flexibly modulate mechanical properties of membrane-less organelles~\cite{Weber2017,Jawerth2020}.
+Phase transitions involving biomolecular liquids have been established as fundamental drivers of intracellular organization~\cite{Feric2016,Alberti2020}, and viscoelastic relaxation can enable cells to flexibly modulate mechanical properties of membrane-less organelles~\cite{Weber2017,Jawerth2020,Michieletto2022}.
 The realization that coupling between condensation and network elasticity may play a role in cellular physiology has led to renewed interest in phase separation in cells~\cite{Shin2018,Lee2021} and in synthetic materials~\cite{Style2018,Dufresne2020}.